 Following is an outline of the material covered in the training course.
-Each person on the course will be provided with a handbook which contains background information to the material presented on the course, including example calculations, tables of thread stress areas, thread shear areas and fastener material strength details.
+Each person on the course will be provided with a handbook which contains background information to the material presented in the course, including example calculations, tables of thread stress areas, thread shear areas and fastener material strength details.
 Following presentation of the background theory, problems will be presented relating to the topic.
 Full answers are provided in the course documentation.
-As part of the presentations a number of case studies will be reviewed.
-These case studies are drawn for the automotive, naval, petro-chemical, power generation and railway industries.
-Catastrophic accidents have occurred as a result of the failure of bolted joints, they illustrate what can go wrong when bolted joints fail and what lessons can be learned.
+The course includes a number of case studies will be reviewed.
+These case studies are drawn from the automotive, naval, petro-chemical, power generation and railway industries.
+The course also includes hands-on demonstrations of torque tightening, torque and angle tightening and excessive bearing stress.